 But, this example assumes a best-case scenario.
 For parents who aren't able to front-load an account, get a later start on saving or are contributing well below the annual gift tax exclusion limit, withdrawing $10,000 each year for private school could leave their child short when it's time to pay for college expenses.
 And college, by comparison, costs much more than elementary or secondary school.
 According to the CollegeBoard, the average tuition rate for a public four-year university is $23,890 for 2018; it increases to $32,410 for private colleges and universities.

 Using a Coverdell ESA as a Private Education Alternative

-If you're on the fence about using 529 plan withdrawals for private school, there is another option: a Coverdell Education Savings Account (ESA).
+If you're on the fence about using 529 plan withdrawals for a private school, there is another option, a Coverdell Education Savings Account (ESA).
 These accounts also allow parents to save for higher education in a tax-advantaged way, but they can also be used to pay for K-12 expenses.